-A healthy reliable rhythm that unfolds in a predictable way is the ideal.
-It is important for the children to arrive at school on time each day as it is often difficult for children to enter into activity that is already underway.
+It is important for the children to arrive at school on time each day as it is often difficult for children to enter activities that are already underway.
 Many important activities take place early in the Early Childhood morning.
 Tardiness undermines your child's experience and affects their balance, as well as that of the class community at large.
-In the event of an unusual circumstance, Sweet Peas students must arrive by 8:30 am, Nursery children by 10:00 am, and Mixed-Age Kindergarten children by 9:30 am.
+In the event of an unusual circumstance, Nursery children by 10:00 am, and Mixed-Age Kindergarten children by 9:30 am.

-Please refer to section Arrivals & Dismissal of this Handbook for details on arrivals, late arrivals, and dismissals.
+Please refer to section Arrivals & Dismissal on page 17 of this Handbook for details on arrivals, late arrivals, and dismissals.

-Children in the Early Childhood Program are dismissed at the Lower School Main Entrance.
-The teachers bring the children to the doors and the parents are asked to wait outside.
+Children in the Early Childhood Program are dismissed at the Main Entrance or through the small gate on Cambridge Avenue.
+The teachers bring the children to the doors and the families are asked to wait outside.
 (You are welcome to wait indoors if the weather is inclement).
 When you see your child at the door with the teacher, please come up to greet and receive your child.
 Please be prompt as your child will be eager to see you.
 If, for any reason (such as a sleeping baby) you cannot leave your car, you may pull in after the buses depart and drive up to the crosswalk to have your child brought to you.
 Those children who go home by bus are led to the waiting area by one of the Early Childhood teachers who will place each child on their bus.

-For dismissal from Afternoon Care, please wait outside the designated Afternoon Care classroom at 3:00 pm.
+For dismissal from Full-day Mixed-Age Kindergarten or Afternoon Care, please wait outside the designated Afternoon Care classroom at 3:00 pm.
 For dismissal from the Afternoon Care Program 3:00 pm - 6:00 pm, please go to the designated classroom and sign your child out each day.
 Once again, we remind you to be prompt.